bastienleonard/pysfml-cython/doc/sphinx/source/reference/graphics/drawing.rst

       OpenGL shaders; you'll probably need to read a good documentation for it before writing your own shaders.

-      If an error occurs, :exc:`PySFMLException` is raised.
+      :exc:`PySFMLException` is raised if an error occurs.

    .. classmethod:: load_both_types_from_memory(str vertex_shader,\
                                                 str fragment_shader)